Why Texas’ GOP-controlled House wants to impeach Republican Attorney General Ken Paxton

 Under the Texas Constitution and law, impeaching a state official is similar to the process on the federal level: the action starts in the state House.

 In this case, the five-member House General Investigating Committee voted unanimously Thursday to send 20 articles of impeachment to the full chamber.
-The next step is a vote by the 149-member House, where Paxton faces grim math.
+The next step is a vote by the 149-member House, which the committee scheduled for Saturday.

 The House can call witnesses to testify, but the investigating committee already did that prior to recommending impeachment.
-The panel met for several hours Wednesday, listening to investigators deliver an extraordinary public airing of Paxton’s years of scandal and alleged lawbreaking.
+Over several hours Wednesday, investigators deliveredan extraordinary public airing of Paxton’s years of scandal and alleged lawbreaking.

+Saturday’s floor debate and vote is expected to last about five hours.

 If the full House impeaches Paxton, everything shifts to the state Senate for a “trial” to decide whether to permanently remove Paxton from office, or acquit him.
 Removal requires a two-thirds majority vote.